The Democrats’ Next Strategy to Take Down Trump and Republicans

 That strategy was based on the assumption that Moore would win his Senate bid in Alabama.
 Then Democrats could incite female voter outrage, portraying themselves as taking the high ground on this issue with the resignations of John Conyers and Al Franken (pending) as proof, hanging Moore around Republican necks.

-Recall that women majorities have elected every Democrat president since 1960, and have been a major force in midterm elections.
-Thus, Democrats are counting on their perennial political calculus that a majority of female voters are ignorant dupes, and do not have the discernment to avoid being co-opted by emotive appeals.
+As I have noted before, female majorities have elected every Democrat president since 1960 and have been a major force in midterm elections.
+Democrats are counting on their perennial political calculus that a majority of Demo female voters are emotionally incontinent dupes, lacking the discernment to avoid being co-opted by emotive appeals.
+Thus, they’re going to make the #MeToo “epidemic of sexual assault” the centerpiece of the 2018 and 2020 elections, inciting female voter outrage to overturn Republican majorities in the House and Senate in the 2018 midterm election, and then to defeat Trump in 2020.
+They’ll float candidates like Oprah Winfrey to make their case.

 This week, in keeping with the Moore Strategy script ahead of Tuesday’s election, Democrats replayed the accusations of a few women who had proffered sexual impropriety allegations against Trump prior to the 2016 election.
 After their complaints aired again, Sen. Kirsten Gillibrand (D-NY) declared, “President Trump should resign. … Congress should have hearings, they should do their investigation, they should have appropriate investigations of his behavior, and hold him accountable.”